Amongst Women: Adaptations

-Amongst Women was adapted into a four-part television series for BBC Northern Ireland and Radio Telefís Éireann in 1998.
+Amongst Women was adapted into a four-part television series for BBC Northern Ireland and RTÉ in 1998.
 It was directed by Tom Cairns.
 The screenplay was written by Adrian Hodges.
 It starred Tony Doyle as Michael Moran, Ger Ryan as Rose, Susan Lynch as Maggie, Geraldine O'Rawe as Mona, Anne-Marie Duff as Sheila and Brían F O'Byrne as Luke.
 It was nominated for Best Drama Serial at the BAFTA Television Awards and at the Royal Television Society Awards and won Best Television Drama at the Irish Film and Television Awards.